Documentation

 }))(HelloComponent)

-For example instead of setting name using setState
+For example instead of setting name using `setState` it's better to add a custom method `setName`.

 class NameStore extends SharedStore {